In this guide:

 Once started, you can check that the agent is running by going to the agent's status endpoint at http://<HOST>:<PORT>/status, where host is where the microservice is running and port is specified in agent.properties; by default, it is 8050.

-Once you have created a system, next create an environment for the system.
+Go back to CTP Environment Manager, to the system you created during setup.
+Next create an environment for the system.
 Create component instances for at least each component representing a microservice that will have a coverage agent attached to it.
 Configuration for a coverage agent is done through the coverage tab of the component instance manager.
 Add the coverage agent's URL, as well as the DTP project, filter (optional), build ID, and coverage image settings; these DTP settings should be identical to the settings used when creating and uploading the corresponding static coverage for the microservice this component represents.

 An image of the coverage tab of the component instance manager for a component of the same system as the previous image.
 The Agent URL, DTP Project, Filter, Build ID, and Coverage Image fields are filled out.